BitcoinDevShop/bakeshop/WRITEUP.md

 This specifies caveats on the macaroon.
 A caveat is a special condition that limits the functionality the macaroon may have.

 - `lnd-custom` tells LND that it is a custom caveat that is not handled by LND itself.
-LND needs this at the beginning of the caveat so that it knows a handler might be set up to utilize it.
+LND needs this at the beginning of the caveat so that it knows a interceptor might be set up to utilize it.
 - `subscribe` tells LND the type of custom caveat that a user might have set up.
 LND GRPC interceptors must register the type of caveat that they are going to handle.
 Only requests with the type `subscribe` will be forwarded to our interceptor in the Bakeshop.
 - `ms:2629800000`  tells our interceptor that the macaroon is valid once every `2629800000` milliseconds.
 - `amount:5000` tells our interceptor that the amount that can be pulled with this macaroon is `5000` sats per valid request.
 In combination with a `ms` caveat, this means 5000 sats per `2629800000` ms.
 - `times:10` tells our interceptor that the maximum amount of times that a valid request may go through is 10.

-It's the presence of the caveat that triggers Alice's interceptor to run when Bob connects to her node using this macaroon.
-Here, the interceptor will check that Bob is only trying 5000 sats, that he hasn't been paid in the past 2629800000 milliseconds, and that he has not pulled a valid payment more than 10 times.
+It is the presence of the caveat that triggers Alice's interceptor to run when Bob connects to her node using this macaroon.
+Here the interceptor will check that Bob is only trying to pull 5000 sats, that he hasn't been paid in the past 2629800000 milliseconds, and that he has not pulled a valid payment more than 10 times.

 Another important field that's a bit different than a normal macaroon is: